- Phone Numbers

 Theres a reason some of the UK’s top performing businesses listed above use memorable phone numbers… they work.
 So why are small businesses not jumping on the opportunity and utilising this?

-The to primary reasons are
+The two primary reasons are

 The good news is there’s a solution to both of these: